CionaLab/agr/Voxel Analysis/Assets/README.md

 # Voxel Analysis user guide

+## Import neuron reconstruction

+1. Download the reconstruction from [Zenodo](https://doi.org/10.5281/zenodo.12705627).
+2. Import the meshes to Unity.

 ## Creating Mesh in Unity

 1. Run the MATLAB code `in_situ_to_CSVs.m` to get CSV files